Integrated AI Extension for Visual Studio 2022

 The "-> VS" commands are used to send highlighted or copied code from the AI chat to your editor.
 First it will check for highlighted text within the chat window, and if nothing is highlighted it will use whatever is in the clipboard.
 The code is merged into your existing file automatically, showing a diff view before applying changes.
 If a different code block to replace is needed, you can use the "Replace Different Code" button.
 There is also a new file option that will create one with the AI code and add it to the project.

 If "Auto Diff" in the options is turned on, you don't even need to use button commands!
 This only woks with the artifact copy buttons.
-This is turned off by default.
 It works best with C# and VB code.
+For other file types, such as XAML, it will fallback to a full file replace or, if there is text selected in the code editor, a snippet replace.

 For the "Function -> VS" command, auto matching attempts to find the function to replace by name, or adds it below the last existing function as a new function.
-This can also be toggled in the options.
+If matching can't find anything, a window comes up which lets you choose which function to replace.

 Automatic Backups and Restore Window

 For restores a separate window opens with different options.
-There is a list of restores showing the AI code used right after that restore point.
+There is a list of restores showing the AI code that was accepted right after that restore point.
 If you highlight some AI code in the chat window, the restore window will open to that restore point if it exists.
 You can also use "Go To Chat" to navigate there.
-Compare will show multiple diff views with each changed file, and you can use that restore or close the diff views from there.
+Compare will show multiple diff views with each changed file, and you can restore that backup or close the diff views from there.

 ⚙️ Configuration